xster/flutter-wiki/Setting-up-the-Engine-development-environment.md

    will take care of that for you.
 1. If you haven't configured your machine with an SSH key that's known to github then follow the directions here: https://help.github.com/articles/generating-ssh-keys/.
-1. Create an empty directory for your copy of the repository.
-For best results, call it `engine`: some of the tools assume this name when working across repositories.
-(They can be configured to use other names too; this isn't a strict requirement.
-It just makes things easier.)
+1. Create an empty directory called `engine` for your copy of the repository and `cd` into it.
+(It is possible to use a different name, but some tools assume this name unless configured otherwise, so calling it `engine` will make thing easier.)
 1. Create a `.gclient` file in the `engine` directory with the following contents, replacing `<your_name_here>` with your GitHub account name: